Defining control and severity

 ATS, American Thoracic Society; ERS, European Respiratory Society; GINA, Global Initiative for Asthma; ICS, inhaled corticosteroids; OCS, oral corticosteroids.

-Since the 2016 GINA guideline update assessing asthma severity retrospectively from the level of treatment required to control symptoms and exacerbations is recommended.
+The 2016 GINA guideline update recommends assessing asthma severity retrospectively from the level of treatment required to control symptoms and exacerbations.
 It should also be reassessed when optimal control is achieved and maintained.
 1This differs from previous GINA definitions, which subdivided asthma by severity based on the level of symptoms, airflow limitation and lung function variability.
 16

 Asthma severity classification